 TNECD also places a major focus on job creation and community development in rural Tennessee.
 Since 2017, the department has provided more than $420 million in rural and community development funding, while companies have invested $10.5 billion and committed to create 34,000 new jobs in rural Tennessee communities.

 Rolfe has more than three decades of experience in business and investment banking in Tennessee.
 Before joining TNECD, he held the position of CEO of Medical Reimbursements of America, Inc., a company that provides specialty reimbursement solutions to improve financial performance for hospitals and health systems nationwide.
 Prior to his time at MRA, Rolfe led three private equity-sponsored companies and spent the first 18 years of his career as an investment banker at J.C.
 Bradford and Co.

-Rolfe received his E.M.B.A. from the Owen Graduate School of Management at Vanderbilt University and his B.S. from the University of Alabama’s School of Commerce and Business Administration.
-He and his wife, Kathy, have been married for over 37 years and have three grown children and one grandchild.
+Rolfe received his executive M.B.A. from the Owen Graduate School of Management at Vanderbilt University and his B.S. from the University of Alabama’s School of Commerce and Business Administration.
+He and his wife, Kathy, have been married for nearly 40 years and have three adult children and one grandchild.
 He is a member of First Presbyterian Church in Nashville, where he has served as an elder for two decades.